nik-ez/snowiq-docs/da-overview.md

 ## Driver App (DA)

-This mobile application is accessed on plow drivers’ (contractor or county employee) mobile device.
-This application allows drivers to view their current assigned routes, their progress, and set the status of their route to "Completed" in order to move on to their next assignment.
+This mobile application is accessed by a driver (contractor or county employee) using a mobile device.
+This app allows drivers to view their current assigned routes, their progress, and to set the status of their route to "Completed" and proceed to work on their next assignment.

 ### Download the latest version of the app for your smartphone platform:
 <br>